amitfin/patch/README.md

 ## Re-patching

-It's not possible to re-patch a file by simply updating the content of `patch/name`.
-The problem is that `destination/name` was already patched, so it's different than `base/name` and therefore will not be patched again.
+It's not possible to re-patch a file by simply updating the content of `patch`.
+The problem is that `destination` was already patched, so it's different than `base` and therefore will not be patched again.
 The solution is to change `base` to be the same as `destination`.
 This will cause the comparison to succeed as both will be pointing the same file.
 Once the patch is applied, `base` should get reverted to it's original value, so the patch can be safely re-applied on Home Assistant update (only if the file is still identical to base.)

 ## Uninstall